limacat76/darkplaces-rs/Documentation/Diary.md

 * The work on killing quakedef.h stopped momentarily, there are many different things I can try to do right now still remaining on the C side of the project...

+9/7
+* killed quakedef.h
+* started working on mapping the various files